AUTHOR PRESENTATION GUIDELINES

 PREPARATION OF PRESENTATIONS

-Poster style and lecture style presentations are two equally important and valuable methods for presenting papers at Globecom 2009.
+Poster style and lecture style presentations are two equally important and valuable methods for presenting papers at GLOBECOM 2010.

 POSTER STYLE PRESENTATIONS

 a.
-The poster sessions will be two hours long.
+The poster sessions will be 70 minutes long.

 b.
 The Authors(s) are expected to:

 1. Be set up prior to the session.